Stardust-SJF/gfe_driver/README.md

 GFE Driver
 ---

-The GFE (Graph Framework Evaluation) Driver is the program used to run the experiments in "Spruce: a Fast, Space-saving Structure for Dynamic Graph Storage", measuring the throughput of updates in libraries supporting structural dynamic graphs and the completion times of the [Graphalytics kernels](https://github.com/ldbc/ldbc_graphalytics).
+The GFE (Graph Framework Evaluation) Driver is the program used to run the experiments in "Spruce: a Fast yet Space-saving Structure for Dynamic Graph Storage", measuring the throughput of updates in libraries supporting structural dynamic graphs and the completion times of the [Graphalytics kernels](https://github.com/ldbc/ldbc_graphalytics).
 The driver supports the following structures: Spruce, [Sortledton](https://gitlab.db.in.tum.de/per.fuchs/sortledton), [Teseo](https://github.com/cwida/teseo), [GraphOne](https://github.com/the-data-lab/GraphOne), [Stinger](http://stingergraph.com/) and [LiveGraph](https://github.com/thu-pacman/LiveGraph-Binary).
 It can run several kinds experiments: insert/delete all edges in a random permuted order from an input graph,